New South Wales H set: Delivery

 The initial order was for 41 cars and the contract was awarded in February 2003.
 The second order for 81 cars was awarded in April 2005 and the third in March 2009 for 72 cars, increased to 74 in March 2010 and 99 in January 2011.
 The OSCARs were late in starting service as CityRail wanted to test the trains thoroughly after the M sets had a troubled introduction.
 On 5 August 2006, set H3 was opened for inspection to the public, as part of Central station's centenary celebrations.

 On 15 December 2006, the OSCARs entered revenue service between Sydney and Wollongong on Thursdays and Fridays.
 A few months later, OSCARs operated the services on all weekdays.
 Their progressive entry into service allowed the former G sets to be redeployed on services to Wyong and Springwood.
 From 30 April 2007, the H sets were introduced on other services, but the original OSCAR service reverted to G Set operation.
 Eight car operation started on 26 November 2007.

-On 8 April 2008, H sets were introduced on the Central Coast & Newcastle Line, operating in eight-car formations, principally between Sydney and Wyong, however they have been used for Newcastle services.
-H sets were the first rolling stock to be used on the Epping to Chatswood railway line, operating a shuttle service from 23 February 2009 to 10 October 2009.
+On 8 April 2008, H sets were the first rolling stock to be used on the Epping to Chatswood railway line, operating a shuttle service from 23 February 2009 to 10 October 2009.
 Four car sets operated on the line exclusively during the shuttle phase until it was integrated into the Northern line service.

 An additional order for 72 cars was confirmed on 27 March 2009, forming 18 additional four-car sets.
 The 2010 State budget increased this order to 74 cars.
 The two additional cars will become spares.
 The first train from this order entered service on 18 October 2010.
 In response to passenger feedback, these carriages feature an additional 20 millimetres of padding on the seat backing and lengthened seat bases to increase comfort.

 The final H set was delivered to CityRail in December 2012 along with spare driver trailer OD 6850.